rotators/foperf/README.md

 How to use
 ----------

 You can check examples in the tests directory of the repository.
-Below there is an explanation step by step how to create your own:
+Below there is an explanation step by step how to create your own test:

 1. First define FOPERF_TESTCASE - a list of pointers to snippet functions: